Saturday 30th July

 Upon finishing breakfast Conrad discovered that his credit card had been cloned.
 We have apparently been spending it up in Michigan whilst hiking Oregon.
 Following a lengthy phone call back to the UK the card was cancelled.
 We now have just two cards between us to help us eat as much as possible.
 Since starting Washington I have noticed my hip belt keeps needing tightening.

-We had a reservation for a $25 a night room at the General Store.
-We wasn’t expecting much for the price, but knew it would be a step up from the park.
-We were pleasantly surprised.
-Private shower, clean bed, and a TV.
+e were pleasantly surprised.
+Private shower, clean bed, and a TV!
 Across the road in the Community Hall a Saturday local market was open.
 We wondered in, to a room of hanging handmade quilts, and baked goods.
 We got chatting to two friendly locals selling raffle tickets, so we brought some of those.
 Next we brought cookies, peaches, and a huckleberry cinnamon roll.
 They are very proud of their huckleberries around here.